nyameteor/toy-workerpool/README.md

-# learn-go-concurrency
+# toy-workerpool

-A Golang project to learn and practice concurrency.
+A toy project to learn and build worker pools in Go from scratch.

-## Worker Pool

-### Progress
+## Progress

 - [x] v1: Basic fixed-size pool, task submission, and graceful shutdown.
 - [x] v2: Adds context support and panic recovery inside workers.